svdorn/moonshot/README.md

 Have the prerequisites installed and do the steps under installing, after completing that, do these steps:
 ```
 cd /moonshot
-webpack
+npm run dev
 ```
 Open new terminal
 ```
 cd /moonshot
 nodemon
 ```
-Go to localhost:3000 and the site will be up.
+Go to localhost:8081 and the site will be up.

 ### Prerequisites